LiamP921/Project-Euler/README.md

 # Project-Euler
-My Solutions tp the first 100 Project Euler problems!
+My Solutions to the first 100 Project Euler problems!